 I’ve written a new piece for Times Higher Education’s Student section, which features advice for managing a part-time postgraduate course.
 You can read the piece here.

 If you’ve studied part-time, I’d love to hear about your experience.
 If you’re thinking about starting a part-time course and have a question to ask, I’ll happily answer.
-Comment below or tweet me and I’ll get back to you.
+Say hello on Twitter and I’ll get back to you.

 Thanks for reading!